alexm3133/mydotfiles-/README.md

 To use these configurations:

 Ensure Neovim (version 0.5 or later) is installed on your system.
 Clone this repository into your Neovim configuration directory:

-bash

     git clone https://github.com/alexm3133/neovim-config.git ~/.config/nvim

-    Open Neovim and run :PackerInstall to install the plugins.
+Open Neovim and run
+    :PackerInstall

 Customization